Josh MacPhee charts the representation of the Black Power movement in book cover design.

-Check out two images from Print's Illustrator of the week, Jing Jing Tsong.
+Check out images from Print's Illustrator of the week, Jing Jing Tsong.